§ x § x §

 The Incubator terminal that had intervened in the Freezer reported that its remains were suddenly warded and hidden by intricate illusions.
 Query?

-Incubator terminals fanning out across the city reported no sign of the magical and spiritually-aware humans.
+Incubator terminals fanning out across the city reported no sign of the magical girls and spiritually-aware humans.

 The Incubator's wider consciousness processed information.
 Considering all it observed, the most likely explanation was some form of time manipulation.
 Considering the behavior of the allies, the most likely possessor of time manipulation was Homura Akemi.
 The two adult males were possibilities, but they did not disappear and reappear elsewhere unaccompanied like Akemi did.
 Teleportation had been an obvious conclusion based on limited information; everything that had occurred since the Incubator became aware of Homura Akemi now required reevaluation.